demergent-labs/kybra/README.md

 dfx deploy
 ```

-You can then interact with your canister like any other canister written with Azle, Motoko, or Rust.
-For more information about calling your canister using `dfx`, see [here](https://smartcontracts.org/docs/developers-guide/cli-reference/dfx-canister.html#_dfx_canister_call).
+You can then interact with your canister like any other canister written with Motoko, Rust, or Azle.
+For more information about calling your canister using `dfx`, see [here](https://internetcomputer.org/docs/current/references/cli-reference/dfx-canister#dfx-canister-call).

 dfx commands for the [query example](/examples/query):